Advertisements

 Treatment of ADA deficiency using gene therapy.

-To do gene therapy, doctors take lymphocytes from the patient's bone marrow and use a retroviral vector to add a normal working copy of the human gene for ADA into those lymphocytes.
-The treated cells are reintroduced into the patient's bone marrow.
-These cells create lymphocytes that contain the functioning ADA gene, which reactivates the victim's immune system.
+To perform gene therapy, doctors take lymphocytes from the patient’s bone marrow and use a retroviral vector to introduce a normal, functional copy of the human ADA gene into those lymphocytes.
+The treated cells are reintroduced into the patient’s bone marrow.
+These cells produce lymphocytes that carry the functional ADA gene, which reactivates the victim’s immune system.
 However, due to their limited lifespan and inability to divide, these lymphocytes require regular replenishment with engineered cells.
 Modifying stem cells during the early embryonic stage can solve this difficulty.

 APPEARS IN